observIQ/stanza/docs/types/severity.md

 ## Severity Parsing

-`carbon` uses a flexible severity parsing system based on the integers 0 to 100.
+`stanza` uses a flexible severity parsing system based on the integers 0 to 100.
 Standard severities are provided at multiples of 10.

 This severity system allows each output operator to interpret the values 0 to 100 as appropriate for the corresponding backend.